awslabs/cdk-eks-blueprints/docs/cluster-providers/generic-cluster-provider-v2.md

 The `GenericClusterProviderV2` allows you to provision an EKS cluster which leverages one or more [EKS managed node groups](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html)(MNGs), one or more autoscaling groups[EC2 Auto Scaling groups](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html), or EKS AutoMode for its compute capacity.
 Users can also configure multiple Fargate profiles along with the EC2 based compute capacity.

+This cluster provider uses the V2 of the EKS CDK to leverage native CFN constructs to provision the EKS cluster.
+This reduces the number of customer resources and nested stacks, and enable you to use standard CFN guardrails to control resource usage and apply tagging.

 The `GenericClusterProviderV2` maintains all of the same capabilities as the `GenericClusterProvider`, and enables using EKS Auto Mode Clusters.

 Note: EKS Auto Mode is the default configuration.
 If you want to use this cluster provider with Node Groups instead, set the `defaultCapacityType`.